CBT stands for Cognitive Behavioural Therapy. This type of therapy is used by psychologists and CBT therapists to help you with;

 - C is your cognitions, your thought processes and memories.
 How you talk to yourself inside your head

-- B is your behaviour- things you do, like sleeping, eating, running ( or not running, even though you planned to!)
+- B is your behaviour- things you do, like sleeping, eating, avoiding

 - T is for therapy